 A lot of secure browsers have been created in recent years.
-These provide a layer of security that can’t be found in a private browser.
+These claim to provide an additional layer of security that may not be found in a private browser.

-Even so, most secure browsers are open source, and there’s no guarantee your browsing history remains entirely private.
+Even so, most secure browsers are open source, and there’s no guarantee your browsing history will remain entirely private.

 Safety, privacy, or both?

 It’s an easy choice.
-You probably want safety and privacy.
+You probably want both online safety and privacy.
 A private browser likely can’t give you both.
-A secure browser may not be able to either.
+A secure browser may not be able to, either.
 What to do?

-In short, it does what you wish your private browser did.
+In short, it can do what you wish your private browser did.